 At the last Faculty Council meeting in December, a pair of professors introduced a resolution calling for “the immediate suspension of pilot Shared Services implementation.”
 The resolution, which was co-authored by Dana Cloud, associate communication studies professor, and associate English professor Snehal Shingavi, supported the suspension of further implementation of the plan until more data is produced about the effects of the Shared Services Plan.
 The council did not vote on the resolution.

-“Shared Services is expensive and risky,” Cloud said in an editorial she co-authored for The Daily Texan.
+“Shared Services is expensive and risky,” Cloud said in an Opinion column she co-authored for The Daily Texan.
 “The proposal presents no measures of likely success or failure.
 We urgently need a transparent discussion of the plan’s risks.”

 Associate vice president Mary Knight, a member of the steering committee, said she understands the cautious attitude some individuals on campus have regarding Shared Services.